 For more than 2,500 years, the roots of mindfulness have been adapted and modified according to various cultures in order to make the practice as relevant as possible to the experience of each particular culture.
 As giftedness emerges as a culture in its own right, I am working hard to adapt robust mindfulness practices and teachings to make them particularly relevant to the gifted person’s unique experience and desire to express their authentic gifted selves.

 This adaptation is the heart of my work.
 Over the past year, I have taught courses via InterGifted on mindfulness for gifted people, and learned a tremendous amount about how gifted adults view, interact with, struggle with, and benefit from mindfulness concepts and practices.
 I have used this insight to develop The Gifted Mindfulness Collective together with InterGifted.
 Via this initiative, we aim to provide gifted-specific insights, practices, practice spaces, and community for gifted people who want to explore robust mindfulness as a tool on their gifted self-development journey.

-Starting in January 2019, we will be offering a new series of mindfulness courses on the basics of mindfulness for gifted people, as well as embodied mindfulness which will draw on elements of somatic experiencing and body awareness.
+Starting in January 2019, we have partnered to offer a new series of mindfulness courses on the basics of mindfulness for gifted people, as well as embodied mindfulness which will draw on elements of somatic experiencing and body awareness.
 Alongside the courses, we are developing a practice and community space for any and all gifted people currently working on developing or deepening their mindfulness practices, and who would love to do so in the safe and encouraging space of an open-hearted gifted peer community.
 A bit further down the line, we will be incorporating gifted-specific mindfulness research into the project, as well as outreach to non-traditional gifted populations, such as gifted prison inmates and other disfavored gifted groups.

 Learn more about it all via Kelly's recent chat with InterGifted founder Jennifer Harvey Sallin: